LindenParkesLab/nctpy/README.rst

    :target: https://pypi.python.org/pypi/ansicolortags/

 Network Control Theory (NCT) is a branch of physical and engineering sciences that treats a network as a dynamical system.
-Generally, the system is controlled through signals that originate at a control point (or control points) and move through the network.
+Generally, the system is controlled through `control signals` that originate at a control node (or control nodes) and move through the network.
 In the brain, NCT models each region’s activity as a time-dependent internal state that is predicted from a combination of three factors: (i) its previous state, (ii) whole-brain structural connectivity, and (iii) external inputs.
 NCT enables asking a broad range of questions of a networked system that are highly relevant to network neuroscientists, such as: which regions are positioned such that they can efficiently distribute activity throughout the brain to drive changes in brain states?
 Do different brain regions control system dynamics in different ways?
-Given a set of control nodes, how can the system be driven to specific target state, or switch between a pair of states, by means of internal or external control input?
+Given a set of control nodes, how can the system be driven to a specific target state, or switch between a pair of states, by means of internal or external control input?

 ``nctpy`` is a Python toolbox that provides researchers with a set of tools to conduct some of the